Two more McDonald's franchisees fined for child labor violations in Louisiana and Texas

 "While learning new skills in the workforce is an important part of growing up, an employer's first obligation is to make sure minor-aged children are protected from potential workplace hazards," Campbell said in a statement Tuesday.

-The labor department said 14- and 15-year-olds in Texas also worked longer hours at four McDonald's locations owned by Marwen & Son LLC.
+The Labor Department said 14- and 15-year-olds in Texas also worked longer hours at four McDonald's locations owned by Marwen & Son.
 Ten minors on staff were allowed to operate a deep fryer, oven and use a trash compactor — all federal violations.
-Marwen & Son — owned by Martin Washington of Cedar Park was fined $21,466.
+Marwen & Son, owned by Martin Washington of Cedar Park, was fined $21,466.

 Washington didn't immediately respond to a request for comment Wednesday.